-Arif Harmanci1,2,*, Mark Gerstein1,2,3,*
+Arif Harmanci1,2,4,*, Mark Gerstein1,2,3,*

-1 Program in Computational Biology and Bioinformatics, Yale University, 260 Whitney Avenue, New Haven, CT 06520, USA
+1 Program in Computational Biology and Bioinformatics, Yale University, New Haven, CT 06520, USA

-2 Department of Molecular Biophysics and Biochemistry, Yale University, 260 Whitney Avenue, New Haven, CT 06520, USA
+2 Department of Molecular Biophysics and Biochemistry, Yale University, New Haven, CT 06520, USA

-3 Department of Computer Science, Yale University, 260 Whitney Avenue, New Haven, CT 06520, USA
+3 Department of Computer Science, Yale University, New Haven, CT 06520, USA

+4 School of Biomedical Informatics, Center for Precision Health, University of Texas Health Sciences Center, Houston, TX, 77030, USA

-*Corresponding authors: Arif Harmanci (arif.harmanci@yale.edu), Mark Gerstein (pi@gersteinlab.org)
+*Corresponding authors: Arif Harmanci (arif.harmanci@yale.edu) and Mark Gerstein (pi@gersteinlab.org)

 Abstract

-Functional genomics data such as RNA-sequencing are performed to reveal the how gene expression changes in different conditions.
-Although the main purpose of these data is understanding the dynamic changes in gene expression level, the data also contain a large number of genetic variants in the raw reads.
-While it is known that raw reads cannot be shared because of privacy concerns, it is generally assumed safe to share other data aggregated representations of functional genomics data, such as read depth signal profiles and quantification of gene expression levels.
-Here, we focus on the privacy aspects of genome-wide signal profiles of functional genomics experiments, which represent measurement of activity at each genomic position.
-We show that the signal profiles, which are often publicly shared, can be used to genotype small and large deletions, which can then be used for breaching privacy.
+Functional genomics experiments such as RNA sequencing are performed to reveal gene expression changes under different conditions and diseases.
+Although the main purpose of these approaches is to understand the dynamic changes in gene expression levels, the data also contain a large number of genetic variants in the raw reads.
+Therefore, the raw reads cannot be shared publicly because of privacy concerns.
+There is, however, great desire to publicly share as much of the data as possible since they are extremely valuable for biomedical and disease research.
+To enable safe data sharing, researchers often use aggregated representations computed from raw reads, such as read depth signal profiles and gene expression quantifications.
+These representations do not explicitly reveal variant information and are generally assumed to be safe to share.
+Here, we study the privacy aspects of genome-wide signal profiles of functional genomics experiments, which represent measurement of activity at each genomic position.
+We show that the signal profiles, which are often publicly shared, can be used to genotype small and large deletions, which can then be used to breach privacy.
 We first present measures for predictability of genotypes from signal profiles and information leakage from signal profiles.
-We then present practical methods for detecting and genotyping large and small genomic deletions, and demonstrate that the genotyped deletions can accurately identify an individual from a large sample.
-We also present an effective anonymization procedure for protection of signal profiles against genotype prediction based attacks.
-Given that several consortia, for example GTex and ENCODE, publicly share signal profiles, these results point to one of the critical sources of sensitive information leakage.
+We then present practical methods for detecting and genotyping small and large genomic deletions, and demonstrate that the genotyped deletions can accurately identify an individual from a large sample.
+We also present an effective anonymization procedure for the protection of signal profiles against the presented genotype prediction based attacks.
+Given that several consortia, such as the GTEx and ENCODE, publicly share signal profiles, these results point to a critical source of sensitive information leakage.